 The man who acts according to the rules of perfect prudence, of strict justice, and of proper benevolence, may be said to be perfectly virtuous. – TMS III

 If you act according to so some basic virtues, you will be loved by others, you will lubricate the wheels of business, maybe negotiate better terms of trade, have repeat customers, get better reviews on the web and feel good about yourself.
 It can not be a false virtue of smiling to the customer, but rather, and true transformation of self.

 - Take away: If you are virtuous in an authentic way, the business would open the door for you, you could never get from a self-help book.

 These are the virtues Adam Smith recommends:

 - Propriety – Meeting the expectations of the people you interact with.
 Not shocking them or surprising them in a negative way.
 This seems like an outdated virtue.
 This virtue includes modesty in financial success.
 You would share this with a close family member but not someone that it would create jealousy with.
 People today do not understand propriety as it is more the 18th-century expression.
 It is proper behavior.
-I think the Adam Smith virtue of Propriety is to be equated with authentic humility.
+I think Adam Smith’s virtue of Propriety is to be equated with authentic humility.

 - Prudence – Spending your time wisely and taking care of yourself well.
-Do not be on snapchat and Tinder, gadgets, rather think about how you spend your time.
+Do not be on snap chat and Tinder, gadgets, rather think about how you spend your time.
 Smith said to be on guard against “frivolous trinkets of utility”.
 Adam Smith used the watch for example.
 He noted that people had more expensive watches were not more punctual.
 Be prudent in your expenditures and in your use of time and things.
 A specific example in my life is I have a large organic garden.
-Instead of spending money on soil and mulch, I ask tree companies for free wood chip, that I subsequently use for much and compost.
+Instead of spending money on soil and mulch, I ask tree companies for free wood chips, that I subsequently use for much and compost.
 If you are prudent you can find ways to do things for less.